Are you considering selling online on a marketplace?

 Five Quick Questions

-Here are five questions you can use to decide if Etsy is right for you.
+Here are five questions you can use to decide if Etsy is the best online marketplace for you.
 Answer ‘yes’ to four or more, and you are well on the way to becoming an Etsy seller.

 - Do you sell handmade products only?